 To make Sencha and Tamaryokucha, use water at a temperature of 70°C - 80°C; to make Kamairicha, use water at a temperature of 80°C - 90°C; and to make Hōjicha and Genmaicha, use water at a temperature of 90°C - 100°C.

 Hōjicha and Genmaicha should steep for around 30 seconds, and other types of tea should steep for around 60 seconds.

 4. Pour into a large pitcher

-5. Repeat the same steps for the second brew and third brew.
+5. Repeat the same steps for the second brew and third brew

-For best results, we recommend increasing the water temperature by 5°C for each consecutive brew.
+We recommend increasing the water temperature by 5°C for each consecutive brew.
 Steeping time is not required, as the leaves are already open, and steeping for too long can make the tea taste too bitter or astringent.